Code-Institute-Submissions/choco-design/README.md

 ### Readme

-* Code Institute's readme file template was used to create this readme file.
-Content of this file was modified by developer to match properties of the website.
+* Code Institute's readme file template was used to create readme file for this website.
+Content of original readme file was modified by developer to match properties of this website.

 ### Acknowledgements